 Playing with Playdough

-What are the benefits of playing with play dough?
-It improves fine motor skills, socio-emotional skills, creativity, language and literacy, among others.
-We interviewed the founder of Dough Little last year.
-You can read the interview here; Chatting With: Dr Mei Mei, Founder of Dough Little.
+Playing with play dough improves fine motor skills, socio-emotional skills, creativity, language and literacy, among others.
+Last year, we interviewed the founder of Dough Little to learn more about the benefits of playing with play dough.

 The benefits of playing dough is almost endless, particularly for the development of children in their early years.
 Playing dough enhances creativity, imagination and communication through role playing and building of ‘scenes’.
 The act of squishing, kneading and rolling enhances our little ones’ fine motor skills development which will help in pencil grip and writing at later stages.
 Playing dough is also shown to be therapeutic and calming, particularly with soft textures and scented ones like Dough Little’s.
 Other reported benefits of playing dough include improvement in attention, literacy and numeracy, and development of hand-eye co-ordination – Dr Mei Mei, Founder of Dough Little